-- oversees the Company's compliance with the rules on systems and controls against money laundering; - ensures the establishment and maintenance of adequate and effective AML & CFT risk management systems and controls; - monitors day-to-day compliance with the AML & CFT policies and procedures; - acts as the focal point for all issues related to ML and TF and primary interface with the regulatory authorities and law enforcement agencies.
+- ensures the establishment and maintenance of adequate and effective AML & CFT risk management systems and controls; - monitors day-to-day compliance with the AML & CFT policies and procedures; - acts as the focal point for all issues related to ML and TF and primary interface with the regulatory authorities and law enforcement agencies.

-The senior managers' prescribed responsibilities and key responsibilities are formalized in the Company's Senior Management Structure, Roles & Responsibilities Statement.
+The senior managers' prescribed responsibilities and key responsibilities are formalised in the Company's Senior Management Structure, Roles & Responsibilities Statement.